 Web-based time clocks have been growing in popularity as they provide enhanced security, improved accuracy, and flexibility.

-Most web-based time clocks offer a mobile time clock app that you can use to punch in or out along with a computer, tablet, or laptop punching.
+Most web-based clocking systems offer an employee time tracking app android that you can use to punch in or out along with a computer, tablet, or laptop punching.
 Web-based time clock software provides many benefits, including increased security and flexibility, along with saving money.
 Additionally, web-based time clocks don’t limit you to using a single physical device.
 Employees, for example, can punch in and out on their phones.
 You can capture their GPS location to ensure they are at the worksite when punching in.

-Most web-based time clocks, like Buddy Punch, integrate directly with your payroll provider of choice.
+Most web-based time clocks, like Buddy Punch, sync employee time tracking information with your payroll provider of choice.
 By integrating with your payroll provider, the time clock makes exporting employee timesheets a breeze.
 Not only does this cut down on the time it will take your managers to process payroll, but you can improve time card accuracy.

 There are other advantages to a web-based time and attendance clock, such as features to prevent buddy punching.
 For example, Buddy Punch will take a picture of an employee whenever they punch in or out, and that photo is attached to the employees time cards so you can ensure the right person is punching in time for themselves.

-One of the most beneficial advantages of a web-based time clock is that you can see real-time punch-ins from anywhere you can access the internet, even if you aren’t on-site.
+One of the most beneficial advantages of a mobile time clock app is that you can see real-time punch-ins from anywhere you can access the internet, even if you aren’t on-site.

 Where web-based time clocks shine is in the employee time cards and ensuring you comply with labor laws.